RisingStack/trace-nodejs/README.md

 ```

 Also, from `2.x` you can specify these values using only environment variables: `TRACE_SERVICE_NAME` and `TRACE_API_KEY`.

+Custom reporters are no longer supported in trace 2.x*

 ### Versions below 3.x